VadimDev/RailWreck/README.md

 For interacting with the surrounding world, the player has several tools, including a **laser** allowing the selection of menu items and triggering actions on game objects, and a **teleport** for quick movement in the virtual environment.
 After selecting a scenario, it is necessary to interact with the player's hands by pressing on columns simulating buttons.

-From the Approach Distance widget, the gameplay begins, where you are prompted to choose a safe distance for positioning the rescue vehicle, and this result contributes to the final score.
+From the Approach Distance widget, the gameplay begins, where you are prompted to choose a safe distance for positioning the rescue vehicle, and this result contributes to the final score:
 ![](https://github.com/VadimDev/RailWreck/blob/master/ForReadme/3.jpg)

 If the distance is chosen incorrectly, a notification is displayed at the start: